skemper/www.jhu-oose.com/toolbox/index.md

 ![HTML & CSS](html-and-css.png){:width="510"}
 </figure>

-**What it is.** HTML is the language in which to define the *contents* of the user interface.
+**What is it.** HTML is the language in which to define the *contents* of the user interface.
 CSS is the language in which to define the *looks* of the user interface.

 **Our Choice.** HTML and CSS are the native languages for user interfaces in the browser.